Introduction

 - The programme will be of interest to you if you have a background in Film Studies, Cultural Studies, English, Modern Languages and Art History.
 It will also be of interest to you if you have a professional background in the visual arts and media.

-- Students studying on the MLitt in Film and Visual Culture become associate members of GWW, Centre for Visual Culture.
+- Students studying on this programme become associate members of GWW, Centre for Visual Culture.

-- The campus is a major tourist attraction and is part of 'Old Aberdeen.'
-The campus provides a range of spectacular architecture and visual art dating back from its inauguration to the present day.
+- The campus, part of the historic 'Old Aberdeen,' hosts a range of spectacular architecture and visual art dating back from its inauguration to the present day.

-- Members of the School of Language and Literature play a leading role in several specialised research centres at the University of Aberdeen.
-The centres bring together groups of scholars from a range of academic disciplines, and foster links with other universities.
+- Members of the School play a leading role in several specialised research centres at the University of Aberdeen; the centres bring together groups of scholars from a range of academic disciplines, and foster links with other universities.

 - A number of centres are based in the School, including the Centre for Celtic Studies, the Washington Wilson Centre for Visual Culture, and the Grierson Centre for Textual Criticism and Comparative Literary History.

-- The city of Aberdeen offers a range of contemporary art and visual culture in its museums, art galleries and contemporary art centres, with notable and well known artists, live music covering all tastes and theatre.
-Within Aberdeenshire there is a rich heritage sector.
+- The city of Aberdeen offers a range of contemporary art and visual culture in its museums, art galleries, and contemporary art centres, with notable and well known artists, live music covering all tastes, and theatre.
+The surrounding area of Aberdeenshire is also home to a rich heritage sector.

 Entry Requirements